-- To understand the technologies of fingerprint, iris, face and speech recognition - To understand the general principles of design of biometric systems and the underlying trade-offs. - To recognize personal privacy and security implications of biometrics based identification technology. - To identify issues in the realistic evaluation of biometrics based systems. - Identify the correct advantages and disadvantages of each biometric method - Demonstate knowledge engineering principles underlying biometric systems.
+- To introduce the relevance of this course to the existing technology - To infer the technologies of finger print, iris, face and speech recognition. - To develop the general principles of design of biometric systems and the underlying trade-offs. - To recognize personal privacy and security implications of biometrics-based identification technology. - To identify issues in the realistic evaluation of biometrics-based systems. - To explain biometric authentication

-- Demonstrate knowledge engineering principles underlying biometric systems. - Analyze design basic biometric system applications. - To understand the general principles of design of biometric systems and the underlying trade-offs. - To recognize personal privacy and security implications of biometrics based identification technology. - identify issues in the realistic evaluation of biometrics based systems. - · Identify the correct advantages and disadvantages of each biometric method
+- Demonstrate the technologies of finger print, iris, face and speech recognition - Analyse the general principles of design of biometric systems and the underlying trade-offs. - Identify personal privacy and security implications of biometrics-based identification technology. - Develop fingerprint recognition technique. - Analyse Feature Extraction and Pattern Classification - Perceive the issues in the realistic evaluation of biometrics-based systems.